neongreen13/common-Spanish-words/README.md

 Next, the project compared the value counts of the separate parts of speech to the total Lyrics word corpus.

-- 26,977 total words in the lyrics corpus.
-When divided into the parts of speech, SpaCy returns 25,211 words.
+- 26,977 total words in the lyrics corpus, 26,106 without English stopwrods.
+When divided into the parts of speech, SpaCy returns 26,000 words.
-- 9,960 lemmatized nouns, 6,729 lemmatized verbs, 7,850 adverbs and adjectives, 424 pronouns, and 248 conjunctives.
+- 9,843 lemmatized nouns, 6,705 lemmatized verbs, 8,022 ads, 733 stopwrods, 445 pronouns, 252 conjs
-- Nouns represent 39.5% of the total words, 24.9% are verbs, 29.1% adverbs and adjectives, 1.6% are pronouns, 0.9% are conjunctives.
+- Nouns are 37.85%, 25.78 verbs, 30.85 ads, 2.8 stopwords, 1.7 pronouns, .9 conjs
-- Of a list continuing 250 words, the share of nouns would be 99, 63 verbs, 73 adverbs and adjectives, 4 pronouns, and 2 conjunctives.
+- Of a list continaing 500 words, the share of nouns would be 189.25, 128.9 verbs, 154.25 adverbs and adjectives, 14 stopwords, 8.5 pronouns, and 4.5 conjunctives.
 - The share of the total are displayed in a Seaborn chart.

 - https://github.com/yellow11marie/common-Spanish-words/blob/master/Spanish_Analysis.ipynb